-Your pharmacy would be required to provide a workplace supervisor who will:
+TAFE Digital is responsible for all assessment activities.
+Your business would be required to provide a workplace supervisor who will:

-- provide guidance and support for me in the workplace - sign off on my workplace assessment activities - ensure access to the facilities, equipment and resources to complete the tasks.
+- provide guidance and support for me in the workplace - · sign off on my workplace assessment activities - ensure access to the facilities, equipment and resources to complete the tasks.